awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-amazonecs-full-access-migration.md

    1. Review the changes and then choose **Add permissions**\.

-   1. Repeat these steps for each IAM group, user, or role that is using the `AmazonEC2ContainerServiceFullAccess` policy\.
+   1. Repeat these steps for each IAM group, user, or role that's using the `AmazonEC2ContainerServiceFullAccess` policy\.

 **To update an IAM group, user, or role to use the `AmazonECS_FullAccess` policy \(AWS CLI\)**